mosaicnetworks/babble/docs/demo.rst

 the funding target is reached.
 The SmartContract in question was only created for the purposes of this demo so please do not use it for a real crowd-funding campaign.
 We recommend opening multiple terminals in parallel to monitor the consensus stats and logs on the various nodes while the demo runs.
-This will help to get an understanding of all the work that is happening in the background to securily replicate all commands on multiple nodes for greater security.
+This will help to get an understanding of all the work that is happening in the background to securely replicate all commands on multiple nodes for greater security.